 - Jewish holidays that have fixed dates in the Jewish calendar have changing dates in the western "Gregorian" calendar.
 Most western Christian holidays, like Christmas, have fixed Gregorian dates.
 Easter, on the other hand, moves around.
 Supposedly Jesus's "last supper" was a Passover seder.
 Passover and Easter are usually close.
 Christmas and Chanukah (often inaccurately called the "Jewish Christmas") may be very close together, or weeks apart.

 Adapted from chinese.new-year.co.uk: The Chinese Lunar Calendar names each of the 12 years after an animal.
 Legend has it that the Lord Buddha summoned all of the animals to come to him before he departed from Earth.
 Only 12 came, and as a reward he named a year after each one in the order they arrived.
 The Chinese believe the animal ruling the year in which a person is born has a profound influence on personality.

 The Chinese calendar provides leap months, like the Jewish calendar.
-There was one in 2006.
 Jews and Chinese have much in common -- emphasis on family, education, entrepreneurship and love of Chinese food.
 During World War II, some Jewish refugees from Nazi-dominated Europe found safety in China.
 Shanghai Ghetto is a great movie about that period.

-- So, if according to the Jewish calendar, the year is 5774, and according to the Chinese calendar, the year is 4710, what did Jewish people eat for the first 1064 years until Chinese restaurants appeared?
+- So, if according to the Jewish calendar, the year is 5776, and according to the Chinese calendar, the year is 4712, what did Jewish people eat during the 1064 years (the dark ages) until Chinese restaurants appeared?